Updated: Jul 28

 4. Fill small 4oz mason jars, ramekins, or any glass container and refrigerate at least 6-hours to overnight before enjoying!

-5. Prepare the coconut whipped cream
+5. Make the coconut whipped cream if desired

 Watch the Video HERE: